ray-project/ray/doc/source/tune-advance-tutorial.rst

 We only implemented ``_setup`` and ``_train``methods for simplification, usually it's also required to implement ``_save``, and ``_restore`` for checkpoint and fault tolerance.

-Next we use a more complete example, training a Pytorch model with Trainable and PBT.
+Next we trains a Pytorch convolution model with Trainable and PBT.

 Trainable with Population Based Training (PBT)
 ----------------------------------------------